richb-hanover/packages/net/speedtest/files/README.md

 ## Provenance

-The `speedtest.sh` script incorporates and builds upon earlier scripts from the CeroWrt project used to measure network throughput and latency, as part of overall bufferbloat mitigation.
-The original scripts are used with the permission of their author, [Rich Brown](https://github.com/richb-hanover/OpenWrtScripts), and include:
+The `speedtest.sh` script combines earlier scripts from the CeroWrt project used to measure network throughput and latency, as part of overall bufferbloat mitigation.
+The original scripts [betterspeedtest.sh](https://github.com/richb-hanover/OpenWrtScripts#betterspeedtestsh) (emulates a web-based speed test by downloading from and then uploading to an internet server) and [netperfrunner.sh](https://github.com/richb-hanover/OpenWrtScripts#netperfrunnersh) (performs a simultaneous download and upload from an internet server, simulating the FLENT test program) are used with the permission of their author, [Rich Brown](https://github.com/richb-hanover/OpenWrtScripts).

-* [betterspeedtest.sh](https://github.com/richb-hanover/OpenWrtScripts#betterspeedtestsh) - emulate a web-based speed test by downloading and then uploading from an internet server.

-* [netperfrunner.sh](https://github.com/richb-hanover/OpenWrtScripts#netperfrunnersh) - perform a simultaneous download and upload from an internet server, simulating the FLENT test program.

 Many thanks, Rich!